destinygg/destinypositions/docs/politics.md

 ## International Trade Agreements

-I am highgly in favor of international trade agreements, especially large binding agreements like the now-dead [Trans-Pacific Partership](https://en.wikipedia.org/wiki/Trans-Pacific_Partnership) that Obama championed.
+I am highly in favor of international trade agreements, especially large binding agreements like the now-dead [Trans-Pacific Partership](https://en.wikipedia.org/wiki/Trans-Pacific_Partnership) that Obama championed.
 This is mostly for two reasons:

 1. International cooperation - International trade agreements lay the groundwork for even more international trade agreements.
 Ever-increasing cooperation is one of the only hopes we have at solving global warming.
 2. American soft power - In forfeiting the TPP, America cedes ground to China and their [Belt and Road Initiaitive](https://en.wikipedia.org/wiki/Belt_and_Road_Initiative).
 Soft power is more important than you might think.
 Without it, we lose the ability to exert pressure on other countries to respect the values of democracy, personal freedom, political freedom, and basic human rights.